ARM-software/abi-aa/aapcs64/aapcs64.rst

 - The NEP bit (bit 2) must be zero on entry to and return from a public interface.

 - All other bits are reserved and must not be modified.
 It is not defined whether the bits read as zero or one, or whether they are preserved across a public interface.

+Decimal Floating-Point emulation code requires additional control bits which cannot be stored in the FPCR.
+Since the information must be held for each thread of execution the state must be held in thread-local storage on platforms where multi-threaded code is supported.
+The exact location of such information is platform specific.

 Scalable Vector Registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^